-Table 4 shows the dentists' responses to some CBCT questions distributed by gender, qualification, and type of work.
-Male dentists, dental specialists, and those who were in academic position were more aware of CBCT in dental radiology and used/ordered more digital imaging modalities while, Male dentists, dental specialists, and those who had more than one work position attended more courses related to CBCT.
 Responses to the question related to the teaching given to undergraduate students, almost all dentists respond negatively that the teaching of CBCT was not enough.
-Regarding dentists' opinions about the future use of CBCT in dental practice, the majority of responses were toward the use of CBCT in all specialities of dentistry (Table 5).
-Male dentists, dental specialists, and dentists in academic, governmental and combined positions agreed that CBCT workshops should be conducted while, majority of responses by gender, qualification, and type of work were toward the use of CBCT for diagnosis, female dentists, general dental practitioners, and dentists in private, academic, and governmental positions did not advise CBCT for diagnosis in their dental practice (Table 6).
+Regarding dentists' opinions about the future use of CBCT in dental practice, the majority of responses were toward the use of CBCT in all specialties of dentistry (Table 5).
+Male dentists, dental specialists, and dentists in academic, governmental and combined positions agreed that CBCT workshops should be conducted while, majority of responses by gender, qualification, and type of work were toward the use of CBCT in future.
+However, in response to the question related to the advice of CBCT for diagnosis, female dentists, general dental practitioners, and dentists in private, academic, and governmental positions did not advise CBCT for diagnosis in their dental practice (Table 6).